schmitmd/Binance_Interview/README.md

 4. [x] What is the price spread for each of the symbols from Q2?
        Assuming this means "The difference between the highest bid and the lowest ask on the order book" (according to https://coinrivet.com/guides/what-is-cryptocurrency-trading/bid-ask-and-bid-ask-spread-prices-what-does-it-all-mean/)
-  - `main.py --quoteAsset USDT --sort trades --spread`
+  - `main.py --quoteAsset USDT --sort trades --spread true`
 5. [x] Every 10 seconds print the result of Q4 and the absolute delta from the previous value for each symbol.
   - `./main.py --quoteAsset USDT --sort trades --daemon stdout`
 6. [ ] Make the output of Q5 accessible by querying http://localhost:8080/metrics using the Prometheus Metrics format.